Choate-Robotics/Programming-SOPs/README.md

 	- What is in the toolkit
 	- What do you need to make sure you use
 * Our general robot file structure

-## How to contribute

-To contribute to this repository, you will need to fork it and then make a pull request.
-If you are unfamiliar with this process, please see [this guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

-## How to use this repository

-To Deploy to Github Pages: push to origin/main.
-Github Actions will automatically build and deploy to Github Pages.